Skip to Content

 ● Step 3: Remove the cutting blades:

-Before doing any work on the blades, we advise you to disconnect the spark plug cables.
-This ensures that the mower can not unintentionally start.
-In case of an electric lawnmower, disconnect the mains cable.
+In the case of an electric lawnmower, disconnect the main cable.
 If you have a battery mower, remove the batteries.
-Mark the cutting blades such that you know what side should be at the bottom when you reinstall them later.
+Mark the cutting blades so that you know what side should be at the bottom when you reinstall them later.

 ● Step 4: Attach the dethatching blades: